TobiasBK/scaffold-eth-delegate-call/README.md

+In progress...

-# How to understand Solidity's delegate call using Scaffold-ETH
+# Understand Solidity's delegatecall using Scaffold-ETH

-Scaffold-Eth is a powerful tool for developing a fullstack application fast.
-It allows you to quickly write Solidity code and vizualize the results.
-This loop allows for fast iteration and is ideal for learning.
+Scaffold-Eth is a powerful tool for developing fullstack applications fast.
+It allows you to easily vizualize the results of your Solidity code on the frontend.
+It's great for learning, allowing fast iteration.

-Today we will use Scaffold-eth to better undertand Solidity's delegatecall opcode.
+Today we'll use Scaffold-eth to better undertand the delegatecall method in Solidity.

 ## Introduction

 Solidity allows you to write smart contract code that can interact with the code of other smart contracts.

-In Solidity, we call this a message call.
+This contract-to-contract interation is known as a message call.

 Message calls are similar to transactions on the blockchain.
 Each call has: